-- Scope’s Blog (also on Youtube & Twitter)
+- Scope’s Blog (also on their main site, Youtube & Twitter)

 UK charity that campaigns to raise greater awareness and understanding of disability issues, to try and ensure that all disabled people have equal opportunities.

 - See My Way (also on Facebook, and on Twitter here & here)